Large Language Models of Code Fail at Completing Code with Potential Bugs: Details of Method

-\paragraph{Heuristic oracle as an upper bound.} To see how well our likelihood-based measures work, we compare them against a heuristic oracle for predicting the line of potential bugs.
-In particular, we compare the buggy code prefix against the corresponding clean code prefix and select the first line with non-trivial differences.
-That is, the differences are not about space, indent, or comment.
-Since this requires access to the corresponding clean code prefix, it cannot be used for as part of a solution for \bCC.
-We thus refer it as an ``oracle'', and only use it here as a method of reference to gauge the performance of other line-selection methods.
+\paragraph{Heuristic oracle for comparison.} To see how well our likelihood-based measures work, we compare them against a heuristic oracle for predicting the line of potential bugs.
+In particular, we compare the buggy code prefix against the corresponding reference code prefix and select the first line with non-trivial differences.
+The differences are not about space, indent, or comment.
+Since this requires access to the corresponding reference code prefix, it cannot be used as part of a solution for \bCC.
+We thus refer to it as an ``oracle'' and only use it here as a method of reference to gauge the performance of other line-selection methods.